chris-hunter206/terraform-gcp-nginx_lb_pair/README.md

    account and enable required APIs needed for the terraform build.

    Occasionally you may see errors from GCP at this step, and these may clear up by re-running the script.
-The script is idempotent so this should not cause any issue.
+The script is idempotent so running it multiple times will not cause any issues.

 ## Building the GCP resources